unikraft/summer-of-code-2021/content/en/docs/sessions/06-testing-unikraft/index.md

 In this work session we will go over writing and running tests for Unikraft.
 We will use `uktest` and `Google Test`.
-Make sure you are on the `usoc21` branch on the core Unirkaft repo and staging on all others.
+Make sure you are on the `usoc21` branch on the core Unikraft repo and `staging` on all others.
 `uktest` should be enabled from the Kconfig.

 ### Support Files